21 & 22 July 2018

 After the two solo heroes had set off for a final lap, Kim and I began to dismantle the camp.
 While Kim cleared up the gazebo, I took the inside of our tent down, leaving the outer shell in case Commando needed some privacy to get changed.
 Kim cooked up the last of the sausages and bacon, just in case the boys wanted a last meal before we left and, together, we cleared away all the rubbish, took the useless air bed to the bin and began to pack away everything that was no longer needed.

 When we’d done all we could we strolled up towards the finish line to wait for our runners.
 The sky was clouding over when we finally saw them heading towards the finish line.
-By sheer coincidence they finished at the same time as another Spitfire, Ruth, who was running as a duo team with her mum, Elaine.
+By sheer coincidence they finished at the same time as another Southampton friend, Ruth, who was running as a duo team with her mum, Elaine.

 After a very short rest and several cries of “never again,” none of which I believe for a moment, we finished packing up the tents and put everything into our cars.
 The tenth Conti Thunder Run was over.
 The Running could finally stop, at least for a while.
 Ahead of us was another hotel room, a very welcome hot shower and, best of all, a soft bed.